emuswilystar/emuswilystar/README.md

 dni PLEASE other nene IDs. this is very targetted to an ex friend who ID's with nene and has ruined my life and how I function.

 dni pace/suna/ginger/indie and whoever still fucks w/ her.
 FUCK YOU ALL.
 ESPECIALLY YOU PACE.
 I HATE YOU SO MUCH. thanks for making me feel like shit for all of that time. stay away from me and my friends you piece of shit.
+Also Xander/Glisten, me and my sibling LITERALLY told you what she did and you still didnt care.
+You're also a piece of shit aswell. stay away from me and my friend or you WILL get your feelings hurt.

 dni amylovessonic/amysbakingshow and whoever supports her and who shes friends with. i'm disgusted with who you fuck with.

+THOSE regretevator and forsaken fans, fucking dni. why do you guys think its funny to change the genders of characters? or change the ACTUAL nonbinary characters we have into females? honestly stay the fuck away or you'll get your feelings hurt BADLY because I hate you guys so fucking much.
   </details>